Do I Really Need an Inspection on My Brand New Home?

 Another way to save money is by investing in energy-efficient construction.

 For example, suppose your builder didn’t partner with a proper energy consultant.
-In that case, you could consider hiring one to conduct a cost-analysis of possible repairs and additions that will make your home more energy-efficient.
+In that case, you could consider hiring one to conduct a cost analysis of possible repairs and additions that will make your home more energy-efficient.
 These repairs could range from small projects like weatherstripping to replacing entire HVAC systems with more energy-efficient units.

 3. Bargaining Power